civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(2)** The Accessibility Commissioner has standing in adjudication proceedings for the purpose of making submissions regarding an issue referred to in subsection (1).

-> **Explanatory Note**:
-> New.

 ### Section 187

 The portion of section 211 of the Act before paragraph (a) is replaced by the following:

 ### Section 211

-Nothing in section 209 **or 209.1** is to be construed or applied as permitting the referral to adjudication of an individual grievance with respect to

-> **Explanatory Note**:
-> Relevant portion of section 211:
-> *Existing Text*:
-> > Nothing in section 209 is to be construed or applied as permitting the referral to adjudication of an individual grievance with respect to
+Nothing in section 209 or 209.1 is to be construed or applied as permitting the referral to adjudication of an individual grievance with respect to

 ### Section 188